 “I couldn’t bounce back from that,” he said.
 “Everywhere we went, he ran interference.
 He threatened people.
 It was a sad situation.
 Drugs came a lot more.
 My brothers and I weren’t getting along that well.”

 Slow cash flow and a cocaine and alcohol addiction drove Wilson to become homeless, as he slept in the alleys of Los Angeles’ famed Hollywood Boulevard between 1993 and 1995.

-But Wilson says that it was only by the God’s grace and mercy that he is here now to tell the story.
-For God sending him his wife in the form of a social worker to helping him past his prostate cancer, “God is a healer,” Charlie states.
+But Wilson says that it was only by God’s grace and mercy that he is here now to tell the story.
+For God sent him his wife in the form of a social worker to helping him past his prostate cancer, “God is a healer,” Charlie states.